iamdtang/skaterdav85.github.io/_posts/2016-02-21-handling-nested-resources-in-ember-data.md

 What if your API doesn't return a `links` property, and this is how your related data needs to be accessed?
 I have found this to be a pretty common scenario.

-To handle this, you can override one of the normalization methods in the serializer like `normalize`, `normalizeResponse`, `normalizeFindAllResponse`, etc, and create a `links` property for each individual resource:
+To handle this, we can add these relationship links manually in our serializer during the normalization process.
+Specifically, we can override one of the normalization methods in the serializer like `normalize()`, `normalizeResponse()`, `normalizeFindAllResponse()`, etc, and create a `links` property for each individual resource:

-For example, if you are calling `store.findAll('user')`, you can override `normalizeFindAllResponse`.
+For example, if you are calling `store.findAll('user')`, you can override `normalizeFindAllResponse()`.

 ```js
 // app/serializers/user.js